dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 #> trt0-trt1 -0.043800322
 ```

-* Displayed next are the variance components and mean-squares contained in the `ANOVA` `list` object.
+* Displayed next are the variance components and mean-squares contained in the `ANOVA` `list`.
     * `ANOVA$TRanova` contains the treatment-reader ANOVA table, i.e. the sum of squares, the degrees of freedom and the mean-squares, for treatment, reader and treatment-reader factors, i.e., `T`, `R` and `TR`.
     * `ANOVA$VarCom` contains the OR variance components and the correlations.
     * `ANOVA$IndividualTrt` contains the quantities necessary for individual treatment analyses.
     * `ANOVA$IndividualRdr` contains the quantities necessary for individual reader analyses.

 ```r